Divergense/mlops-demo/README.md

 *Note: variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` are equivalent to `MINIO_ACCESS_KEY`
 and `MINIO_SECRET_KEY` correspondingly.*

+*Note: official documentation uses the following image of minio `quay.io/minio/minio` but starting docker-compose results in  download two images related to the service:`quay.io/minio/minio` and `minio/minio`.
+Probably sufficient condition of start the service is to use `minio/minio` image.*

 #### Nginx

 MinIO official documentation uses nginx server as proxy one.
 These configuration files are placed on: